KABoissonneault/KingmakerBugfixes/README.md

 #### Feat & Traits

-- [Opt-out] Fixed Shatter Defenses to only apply after landing a hit, like in Wrath of the Righteous and tabletop
+- [Opt-out, !CotW] Fixed Shatter Defenses to only apply after landing a hit, like in Wrath of the Righteous and tabletop.
+Unlike the CotW fix, this bonus still applies if you hit a Shaken/Frightened enemy and it no longer is next turn, matching the description
-- Fixed Vital Strike not working on ranged weapons
+- [!CotW] Fixed Vital Strike not working on ranged weapons
 - Fixed Ekundayo's Dog "Loyal Companion" and "Enraged Companion" not giving stats

 #### Item

-- [Opt-out] Fixed Necklace of Double Crosses to only apply to melee attacks, and implemented the "ally attack of opportunity" mechanics as described
+- [Opt-out, !CotW] Fixed Necklace of Double Crosses to only apply to melee attacks, and implemented the "ally attack of opportunity" mechanics as described
 - [Opt-out] Fixed Living Bane (Bane of the Living, Penalty) being a bane of all creatures (properly excludes Undead and Constructs)
 - Fixed issue where Datura would wake up targets immediately after sleeping them.
 Added the sleep enchantment to the second head.
 Also increased DC to 16, as described
 - Fixed Nature's Wrath (trident) not being a bane of aberrations, constructs, humanoids, outsiders and undead.
 Also, the "Electricity Vulnerability" debuff now applies to the struck target rather than the wielder, as described
 - Scroll of Summon Nature's Ally V (Single) now properly summons a Manticore
 - "Solid Strategy" now gives Immunity to Attacks of Opportunity, rather than immunity to Immunity to Attacks of Opportunity
+- Fixed "Amethyst Ring" and "Garnet Ring" to have the proper intended name (the base game has two rings named Topaz Ring, and none named Amethyst Ring)

 #### Misc